(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 In this simple interest example, you would earn a total of $300 per year.

 $10,000 x 3% = $300 / 4 quarters = $75/quarter

-When the next interest payment is calculated, the new and higher principal amount is used.
+When calculating the next interest payment, they use the new and higher principle.
 Compounding can be done for any length of time, including constantly, daily, weekly, monthly, quarterly, semi-annually, and annually.

 For this example and comparison purposes, the interest will be calculated quarterly for one year as it was in the simple interest example above.

 - Qtr 1: 0.75% x $10,000 = $75 (the $75 is now added to the investment balance, making it $10,075)

 - Qtr 2: 0.75% x $10,075 = $75.56 (the $75.56 is now added to the investment balance, making it $10,150.56)

 - Qtr 3: 0.75% x $10,150.56 = $76.13 (the $76.13 is now added to the investment balance, making it $10,226.69)